A Newtown Family's Campaign To Change How We Think About Violence

 It did, however, afford them a little more space to grieve.
 "It's two sides of a coin that's brutal on either flip," says Hensel.
 Unlike other parents who had to muster the strength to take care of another child, she says, "I looked around and thought 'Oh my gosh, I get to be sad.'"

 These days, their grieving process tends to give way to the daily demands of parenting.
 The morning after the Vegas shooting, they felt like crying or screaming.
-Instead, they turned off the news, put on some kids' music, and started dancing.
+Instead, they turned off the news, put on some kids' music and started dancing.

 But they are ever mindful of what they call their "infinite pain."